 Get the tabs here: Give Me A Kiss To Build A Dream On

-Of all the songs in the list, this one will be the most challenging.
-It has a lot of chords.
+Of all the songs on the list, this one will be the most challenging because it has a lot of chords.
 But, it’s a go-to for happy ukulele songs!

-If you go to ultimate-guitar.com and transpose it into the key of C it shouldn’t be too challenging.
+If you go to ultimate-guitar.com and transpose it into the key of C, it shouldn’t be too difficult.

-The cool thing about this song is once you’ve mastered it, you will not only feel so proud of yourself for learning all these new chords, and the classic jazz progression, but you will forget all about all the crummy things that happened to drive you to learn it in the first place!
+The cool thing about this song is once you’ve mastered it, you’ll feel so proud of yourself for learning all these new chords and the classic jazz progression.
+You’ll also forget all about the crummy things that happened to drive you to learn it in the first place!

 The diminished chords are used in this song as passing tones to get to other chords in the progression.
-If you gloss over them with minor variations of the chords, it won’t sound exactly the same, but it will be easier to play, until you get the hang of the diminished forms.
+If you gloss over them with minor variations of the chords, it won’t sound exactly the same.
+However, it’ll be easier to play until you get the hang of the diminished forms.